-NIF also is called negative inspiratory pressure (NIP) or maximal inspiratory pressure (MIP).
-The measurement of NIF is effort independent (meaning that the patient does not have to cooperate), and it is a reliable SWC predictor but a poor positive predictor.3 The most common threshold cited for NIF is greater than or equal to −20 cm H2O.2 Because this is an effort-independent measurement, the value is reliable with good technique, unless the central respiratory drive is impaired.
-For example, sedation, a cuff leak, or respiratory muscle fatigue adversely affects the value.
+Negative inspiratory force (NIF) may also be called maximum inspiratory force (MIF) or maximal inspiratory pressure (MIP).
+The measurement of NIF is effort independent, meaning that the patient does not have to cooperate.
+The threshold used to predict mechanical ventilation weaning success is less than or equal to –20 cm H2O to –30 cm H2O.3 Because this is an effort-independent measurement, the value is reliable with good technique, unless factors such as central respiratory drive impairment, sedation, a cuff leak, or respiratory muscle fatigue are present.

-The rapid shallow breathing index or f/VT, where f is the number of breaths, or the spontaneous respiratory rate, and VT is the tidal volume, has been developed to identify a breathing pattern associated with unsuccessful weaning.3 The f/VT index threshold associated with success is less than or equal to 105.1 It is calculated by obtaining the spontaneous respiratory rate and dividing it by the VT in liters.3 In elderly medical patients, the threshold is slightly higher.
 Vital capacity (VC) is also a measure of respiratory muscle endurance or reserve or both.
 A fatigued patient is unable to triple or even double the size of a breath.
-The threshold for VC is greater than or equal to 10 to 15 ml/kg (at least two to three times VTS).1
+The threshold for VC is greater than or equal to 10 to 15 ml/kg (at least two to three times VTS).3

-Ensure no large cuff leak exists because a large leak adversely affects measurements.
+Ensure that no large cuff leak exists because a large leak adversely affects measurements.

-If the patient's oxygen saturation decreases (this may vary with the individual patient and thresholds set by the health care team) or if other signs of intolerance of the procedure emerge, abort the test or perform it for a shorter interval, as tolerated.
+If the patient shows signs of intolerance during the procedure, abort the test or perform it for a shorter interval, as tolerated.

 A good VC effort requires a maximum inspiration followed by a maximum expiration.